-We recommend professional cleaning agents to remove stains.
-Never use chlorinated agents or bleaching agents, as these might discolour your carpet.
+We recommend professional cleaning agents to remove blood stains from your carpet.
+Never use chlorinated agents or bleaching agents to get blood out of carpets, as these might discolour your carpet.

-Follow these 1 to 3 first aid steps as the very first thing when discovering your stain of fresh or dried blood.
-The faster you take action, the greater the chances of removing the stain.
+If you're unsure how to get the blood out of your carpet, you should follow these 1 to 3 first aid steps as the very first thing when discovering your stain of fresh or dried blood.
+Again, the faster you take action, the greater the chances of removing the blood stain from your carpet.

-Always work from the edge of the stain towards the centre.
+When you're cleaning the blood stains from the carpet, remember to always work from the edge of the blood stain towards the centre.
 To prevent the cleaned area from quickly becoming soiled again after treatment, it is important to rinse off and blot up the remaining stain-removing agent.

-The next step is to apply lukewarm water (without soap, washing powder, liquid detergent or any similar agents).
-Dab the area gently with a damp cloth and then absorb as much of the liquid as possible by blotting with a dry, white cloth.
-Then drizzle potato starch on the stain and leave to dry for 24 hours before vacuuming.
+The next step when you want to get blood out of carpets is to apply lukewarm water to the blood stain (without soap, washing powder, liquid detergent or any similar agents).
+Dab the area gently with a damp cloth, and then absorb as much of the liquid as possible by blotting with a dry, white cloth.

-If the bloodstain cannot be dissolved in water, your next step is to try a universal stain-removing agent.
+If the blood stain on your carpet is not completely removed after you've dissolved it in water and potato starch, your next step is to try a universal stain-removing agent.
+This is a little harsher on your carpets so be gentle when attempting to remove blood stains from carpets with stain-removing agents.
 See the instructions for use on the product's packaging for further guidelines.

-If first aid steps 1 to 3 do not remove the stain from fresh or dried blood, do as follows: Dab with a cloth dipped in a solution of cold water and salt (2 tbsp. salt per liter of water).
+If first aid steps 1 to 4 do not get the blood stain out of your carpet, do as follows: Dab with a cloth dipped in a solution of cold water and salt (2 tbsp. salt per liter of water).
 Keep dapping until the blood come loose of the carpet fiber and make sure only to use as little water and salt solution as possible.

 If the treatment leaves a mark, this may indicate that the carpet is generally soiled and needs to be cleaned.
 If the stain re-appears after treatment, this is usually because there is still some stain-removing agent or stain residue left in the carpet.
 In this case, the area should be treated again according to the guidelines described in first aid step 3.